 If you and your partner are open enough to compromise on some matters and want to close the process at the earliest, then you will get your divorce sooner than later.

 How Long After Mediation Will Your Divorce Be Final?

-It will usually take 120 days for 1A divorce and 90 days for 1B divorce (4) for the divorce to be finalized after a successful mediation.
-If both the partners are clear on child custody, alimony, distribution of assets, etc., and the ground for dissolution of marriage is ‘irrecoverable damages,’ then they need to fill in certain forms (specific to each state) and file the divorce in the court.
+It usually takes 120 days for 1A divorce and 90 days for 1B divorce (4) for the divorce to be finalized after a successful mediation.
+If both partners are clear on child custody, alimony, distribution of assets, etc., and the ground for dissolution of marriage is ‘irrecoverable damages,’ they will need to fill in certain forms (specific to each state) and file the divorce in the court.

 The court will then review the case and grant a divorce.
 The time between the grant of divorce and it becoming final is called the nisi period.
-If neither of the spouses seeks for any modification, the divorce will enter the nisi period.
+If neither spouse seeks any modification, the divorce will enter the nisi period.
 This period gives the couple one last chance to rethink and change their mind.
-After this, the divorce will be automatically finalized, and the partners can request the court for the divorce decree.
+After this, the divorce will be finalized, and the partners can request the court for the divorce decree.